tferrari92/automate-all-the-things/README.md

 <br/>

-## Create DockerHub Service Connections
+## Create DockerHub service connection
 This service connection is required for our Azure DevOps pipelines to be able to push images to your DockerHub registry.

 1. Go back to Azure DevOps and open your project.